Chapter 2:

 The boy’s swollen eyes darted to her face.
 “L…Laufa?”

-Her fingers probed her body.
-They stumbled on a soaked cloth, then found her own chest.
-She braced herself…
+Her fingers probed her body, stumbling on a soaked cloth, then soft skin.
+Her own chest.
+She squeezed her eyes shut and braced herself.

-The captain studied her. “…The order for her brother is still valid.”
-He turned on his heel.
+“…The order for her brother is still valid.”
+The captain turned on his heels.
 “Take him as well.
 A conscript, and a volunteer.”

 A guard wrenched an arm behind the sobbing boy’s back.
 His terrified eyes darted around wildly before meeting hers.
 His tears fell, mixing with the pool of blood on the ground.
 He mouthed a word, but she couldn’t be sure what.